v-scornell/MD-100T00-Windows10/Instructions/Labs/0701-Installing Apps in Windows Client.md

 2. Under Windows PowerShell, select **Run as administrator**.
 At the User Account Control message, select **Yes**.

-3. To review the commands available with winget, type the following command and then press Enter:
+3. To review the commands available with winget, type the following command and then press **Enter**:

     ```
     winget
     ```

-4. To display a list of applications installed on the device, type the following command and then press Enter:
+4. To display a list of applications installed on the device, type the following command and then press **Enter**:

     ```
     winget list
     ```

-    At the message prompt, type **Yes** and then press Enter.
+    At the message prompt, type **Yes** and then press **Enter**.

-5. To search for an available app to install from published online repositories, type the following comment and press Enter:
+5. To search for an available app to install from published online repositories, type the following comment and press **Enter**:

     ```
     winget search
     ```

 6. To filter the search list, provide a search string.
-For example, to find all apps that have the word **Reader** associated with it, type the following command and press Enter:
+For example, to find all apps that have the word **Reader** associated with it, type the following command and press **Enter**:

     ```
     winget search reader
     ```

-7. To search for the **PowerToys** app, type the following command and press Enter:
+7. To search for the **PowerToys** app, type the following command and press **Enter**:

     ```
     winget search powertoys